Flowminder/FlowKit/flowetl/deployment_example/README.md

 scripts `ingestion_db/sql/create_sample_table.sql` and `ingestion_db/sql/populate_sample_table.sql`).

-### Create a foreign data wrapper to connect FlowDB to IngstionDB
+### Create a foreign data wrapper to connect FlowDB to IngestionDB

 Run the following from within `flowdb` (you can connect to flowdb by running `make connect-flowdb`).
 ```